dynobase-icon

 In the single table approach, selecting between the number-based versioning and the timestamp-based versioning is tricky.

 In a scenario where the versions do not change rapidly, I suggest using the number-based approach since it is the most organized approach to historical data.
-Also, retrieving the latest version is much clear as well.
+Also, retrieving the latest version is much clearer as well.

 However, in a situation where the versions change rapidly (e.g.: using a humidity sensor to check humidity levels in a controlled environment), timestamp-based versioning can be the best approach.